 As development increases along light rail corridors - including housing, offices and destinations like Levi's Stadium - light rail could compete with cars if it were faster or if the service were more direct.
-VTA's Light Rail Efficiency Project aims to make strategic investments and service changes to better match VTA's services to demand.
-SPUR supports these projects, and we recommend that VTA continue to pursue all of these approaches to improving light rail services:
+30 VTA's Light Rail Efficiency Project aims to make strategic investments and service changes to better match VTA's services to demand.31 SPUR supports these projects, and we recommend that VTA continue to pursue all of these approaches to improving light rail services:

 Offer more direct services to match demand.

-For example, a critical mass of passengers want to travel from the Almaden area to downtown San Jose, but this trip currently requires a connection at the Ohlone- Chynoweth Station.
-Where ridership models or observations show market demand on the light rail system, express services (either all-day or during peak hours only) should be projects-studies-and-programs-light-rail-system-analysisintroduction The plan includes double-tracking in Mountain View, adding a pocket track in Santa Clara and track additions in downtown San Jose will allow for a turnback on the Winchester line.
-For more information see http://www.vta.org/projects-andprograms/Planning/Projects-Studies-and-Programs-Light-Rail-System-Analysis-Introduction offered or connections eliminated.
+For example, a critical mass of passengers want to travel from the Almaden area to downtown San Jose, but this trip currently requires a connection at the Ohlone-Chynoweth Station.
+Where ridership models or observations show market demand on the light rail system, express services (either all-day or during peak hours only) should be projects-studies-and-programs-light-rail-system-analysisintroduction

+29 VTA's current top five ridership bus lines are the 22, 23, 25, 522 and 66.
+The top five lines that are not on planned BRT corridors are the 25, 66, 68, 70 and 26.
+Source: VTA Transit Service Plan FY 2014 - FY 2015, available at: www.vta.org/sfc/ servlet.shepherd/version/download/068A0000001FZVM offered or connections eliminated.
 In some cases, this may only require the introduction of a new service; in others, it may mean constructing passing tracks or storage tracks for light rail vehicles.